Payroll

 • Form 940: Employer’s annual federal unemployment (FUTA) tax return.

 • Form W-3: Reports the total wages and tax withholdings for each employee using W-2 forms.
-The report is filed with the Social Security Administration annually.
+Businesses file the report with the Social Security Administration annually.

 • Form 1096: Reports the dollars paid to independent contractors using 1099 forms.
-This report is filed annually
+Businesses file this report annually.

 Accounting software allows you to generate these reports automatically.

-Minimize the time and effort required to process payroll.
-Discuss the payroll process with your staff, write a formal procedure, and store the document where your staff can access it.
+Understanding the difference between payroll tax vs. income tax can help you process your payroll faster and maintain compliance.
 Use a payroll software or service to process payroll, and take steps to minimize the use of spreadsheets.
 With these tips in mind, you can save time and process payroll accurately.

 Recommended for you